Clay10J/dotfiles/README.md

    op item get "[hostname] SSH Key" --fields public_key
    ```

-**Note:** This setup uses file-based SSH keys.
-Your SSH private and public keys are securely fetched from 1Password using chezmoi templates and written to `~/.ssh/id_ed25519` and `~/.ssh/id_ed25519.pub`.
-The standard SSH agent is used for authentication.
+**Note:** This setup uses 1Password SSH agent integration.
+SSH keys are stored securely in 1Password and served via the SSH agent at `~/.1password/agent.sock`.
+No SSH key files are stored on disk.

 ### 3. Bootstrap Installation